-Climate change, deforestation and shrimp farming are increasing the salinity of the soil and groundwater in southern Bangladesh.
+In the south of Bangladesh, natural disasters, cyclones, spring floods and floods cause soil and groundwater to become saline.
 Helvetas enables disadvantaged populations to collect rainwater in cisterns and filter basins to store clean drinking water for the dry season.
 Helvetas also demonstrates ways families can improve their diet.

 The Ganges Delta, also known as the Green Delta for its high fertility, in southwestern Bangladesh could be a farmer’s paradise, where crops can be grown and harvested several times a year.
 However, climate change, deforestation of the protective mangroves and massive-scale shrimp farming have upset the balance of nature.
 Seawater is intruding further and further inland, exacerbating groundwater salinity.
 Helvetas provides support of the most essential kind for distressed farming families in the Bagerhat district, namely: drinking water and food.